Serofer/Serofer/README.md

 - 🔭 I’m currently working on a course from the Harvard University called [CS50](https://pll.harvard.edu/course/cs50-introduction-computer-science)

-- 🌱 I’m currently learning to develop an Android Application using **Kotlin**
+- 🌱 I’m currently learning to develop an Android Application using **Flutter**

 - ⚡ Fun fact **I love playing football**